-HI 368 - A Broken World: Europe, 1919-1945
+HI 368 - EUROPE, 1919-1939

 Survey of Europe in the period.
-It begins with the peace settlement following the first World War.
-Through a chronological approach by country, it treats political, diplomatic, and military trends and events of the period, including the rise of fascism and totalitarianism, and the roles played by individual leaders as Mussolini, Hitler, Stalin, and Churchill.
-It then deals with events leading to the Second World War, and the war itself.
+It begins with the peace settlement following the First World War.
+Through a chronological approach by country, it treats political, diplomatic, and military trends and events of the period, including the rise of fascism and totalitarianism, and the roles played by individual leaders including Mussolini, Hitler, Stalin, and Churchill.
+It then deals with events leading to the Second World War.
 Note: Region: Europe.